-Simulating Seasonal Evolution of Subglacial Hydrology at a 1 Surging Glacier in the Karakoram 2 Neosha NARAYANAN,^{1,2} Aleah N SOMMERS,3 Winnie CHU,1 Jakob STEINER.^{4,5} Muhammad 3 Adnan SIDDIQUE,6 Colin R MEYER,3 Brent MINCHEW2 4 1 Department of Earth and Atmospheric Sciences, Georgia Institute of Technology, Atlanta, GA, USA 5 2Department of Earth, Atmospheric, and Planetary Sciences, Massachusetts Institute of Technology, 6 Cambridge, MA, USA 7 3 Thayer School of Engineering, Dartmouth College, Hanover, NH, USA 4Himalayan University Consortium, Lalitpur, Nepal 5Institute of Geography and Regional Science, University of Graz, Austria 10 6Information Technology University.
-Lahore, Pakistan 11 Correspondence: Neosha Narayanan <nnarayanan38@gatech.edu> 12 ABSTRACT.
-13 Glacier motion, retreat, and glacier hazards such as surges and glacial lake 14 outburst floods (GLOFs) are likely underpinned by subglacial hydrology.
-Re-15 cent advances in subglacial hydrological modeling allow us to shed light on 16 subglacial processes that lead to changes in ice mass balance in High Mountain 17 Asia (HMA).
-We present the first application of the Subglacial Hydrology And 18 Kinetic, Transient Interactions (SHAKTI) model on an alpine glacier.
-Shish-19 per Glacier, our study site, is a surge-type glacier in northern Pakistan that 20 exhibits concurrent GLOFs which endanger local communities and infrastruc-21 22 ture.
-Without coupling to velocity, the modeled subglacial hydrological system undergoes transitions between inefficient to efficient drainage and back during spring and fall, supporting previous observations of spring and fall speedups of glaciers in the region.
-We suggest that subglacial hydrology, while important in sliding dynamics, does not appear to provide a standalone explanation for surging, implicating a need for coupled hydrological and ice dynamics modeling of surge conditions.
+Glacier motion, retreat, and glacier hazards such as surges and glacial lake outburst floods (GLOFs) are likely underpinned by subglacial hydrology.
+Recent advances in subglacial hydrological modeling allow us to shed light on subglacial processes that lead to changes in ice mass balance in High Mountain Asia (HMA).
+We present the first application of the Subglacial Hydrology And Kinetic, Transient Interactions (SHAKTI) model on an alpine glacier.
+Shishper Glacier, our study site, is a mountain glacier in northern Pakistan that exhibits concurrent surges and GLOFs which endanger local communities and infrastructure.
+Without coupling to ice velocity, the modeled subglacial hydrological system undergoes transitions between inefficient to efficient drainage and back during spring and fall, supporting previous observations of spring and fall speedups of glaciers in the region.
+We compare modeled effective pressures from the years 2017-2019 with previously observed velocities, suggesting that while subglacial hydrology may explain seasonal sliding dynamics, our model is unable to provide an explanation for surge-scale behavior, implicating a need for coupled hydrological and ice dynamics modeling of surge conditions.
 This work demonstrates the potential of using ice sheet models for alpine glaciology and provides a new nucleus for modeling of glacial hazards in alpine environments.

-31 INTRODUCTION
+3 INTRODUCTION

-The High Mountain Asia (HMA) region, known as the "Third Pole," contains the largest concentration of 32 ice outside of the polar ice sheets.
-The glaciers of HMA feed major water systems which provide water 33 and sanitation for over a billion people (Scott and others, 2019).
-In particular, the Karakoram is the 34 most heavily glaciated mountain range in Asia (RGI Consortium, 2017) and is a critical water source for 35 large parts of Pakistan and parts of northern India (Scott and others, 2019).
-However, climate change 36 has led to increasingly negative mass balance, putting the area's future at risk (Zhang and others, 2023a; 37 Shean and others, 2020; Rounce and others, 2020; Bolch and others, 2011).
-Glacial lake outburst floods 38 (GLOFs) in the region have also caused significant loss of human lives and infrastructure damage in recent 39 decades (Shrestha and others, 2023), and the risk of exposure to local communities and infrastructure due 40 to growing proglacial lakes may potentially increase (Zhang and others, 2023b, 2024; Zheng and others, 41 2021; Harrison and others, 2018).
-GLOFs in the Karakoram region occur through breaches of moraine or 42 ice dams, which are associated with rapid (re)-organization of subglacial waters and channels (Nye, 1976; 43 Gudmundsson and others, 1995; Bigelow and others, 2020; Kingslake and Ng, 2013; Flowers and others, 44 2004).
-Proglacial and proximal (ice-dammed) lakes, which are often hydraulically connected with the 45 subglacial drainage network, also exert an important boundary condition on the subglacial water network 46 (Bigelow and others, 2020; Anderson and others, 2005; Armstrong and Anderson, 2020)).
-47
+The High Mountain Asia (HMA) region, known as the "Third Pole," contains the largest concentration of ice outside of the polar ice sheets.
+The glaciers of HMA feed major water systems which provide water 35 and sanitation for over a billion people (Scott and others, 2019).
+In particular, the Karakoram is the 36 most heavily glaciated mountain range in Asia (RGI Consortium, 2017) and is a critical water source for 37 large parts of Pakistan and parts of northern India (Scott and others, 2019).
+However, climate change has led to increasingly negative mass balance, putting the area's future at risk (Zhang and others, 2023a; 39 Shean and others, 2020; Rounce and others, 2020; Bolch and others, 2011).
+Glacial lake outburst floods (GLOFs) in the region have also caused significant loss of human lives and infrastructure damage in recent decades (Shrestha and others, 2023), and the risk of exposure to local communities and infrastructure due to growing proglacial lakes may potentially increase (Zhang and others, 2023b, 2024; Zheng and others, 43 2021; Harrison and others, 2018).
+GLOFs in the Karakoram region occur through breaches of moraine or ice dams, which are associated with rapid (re)-organization of subglacial waters and channels (Nye, 1976; Gudmundsson and others, 1995; Bigelow and others, 2020; Kingslake and Ng, 2013; Flowers and others, 2004).
+Proglacial and proximal (ice-dammed) lakes, which are often hydraulically connected with the 47 subglacial drainage network, also exert an important boundary condition on the subglacial water network (Bigelow and others, 2020; Anderson and others, 2005; Armstrong and Anderson, 2020)).
+49 The Karakoram region is also home to a high concentration of surge-type glaciers (Sevestre and Benn, 50